seanpoulter/json-graph/README.md

 We'll have to [manually configure](https://github.com/karma-runner/karma-coverage#configuration) the file to add code coverage reports.
 Add values to `preprocessors:` and `reporters:`, and adding a new `coverageReporter:` property.

 To enable notifications using Growl, add `'growl'` to the `reporters:` array.
+To reset the console between test runs, add add `'clear-screen'` to the `reporters:` array.

-You're now good to go.
+Add `'clear-screen'` and `'spec'` to the reporters, remove `progress`, and you're now good to go.

 ## Running Tests ##